Linux Server Administration Basics (2025): SSH, systemd, Firewalls, Backups & Monitoring

 Do this safely

 Before disabling password auth, verify you can log in with your SSH key in a second session.
-Locking yourself out is an avoidable incident.
+Locking yourself out is an avoidable incident—especially on remote servers.

 6. Package Management and Patching (apt, dnf/yum)